-The Futsal Cup attracts the best teams from across the province to determine a Provincial Champion.
+The Futsal Cup attracts the best Clubs from across the province to determine a Provincial Champion.
 The competition includes various youth and senior divisions.
 Games will be hosted on hardwood surfaces, ensuring the integrity of the game is maintained.

 Futsal is an exciting addition to the sport and Ontario Soccer welcomes the opportunity to add the Ontario Futsal Cup to its high-profile events.